-Mr Barretto was initially found guilty in the Magistrates’ Court of driving whilst using a mobile phone; that conviction was overturned at Isleworth Crown Court.
+Mr Barreto was initially found guilty in the magistrates’ court of driving whilst using a mobile phone; that conviction was overturned at Isleworth Crown Court.
 It was held by the Crown Court that the law only prevented the use of mobile phones to speak or communicate whilst at the wheel.
-The DPP challenged this decision in the High Court in April of this year, submitting that the Judge had misinterpreted the regulations, and it was any use of a mobile phone, not just use for an ‘interactive communication’.
+The DPP challenged this decision in the High Court in April of this year, submitting that the Judge had misinterpreted the regulations, and it was any use of a mobile phone, not just use for an "interactive communication".

-The decision in Barrato follows the result of the test case Crown vs Eldarf where judges ruled that the key words were ‘interactive’ and ‘communication’ and if the driver was using an internal function of the phone and not using an ‘external communication function’, for example chatting on the phone or texting while driving, he was not breaking the law.
+The decision in Barreto follows the result of the test case Crown vs Eldarf where judges ruled that the key words were "interactive" and "communication" and if the driver was using an internal function of the phone and not using an "external communication function", for example chatting on the phone or texting while driving, he was not breaking the law.

-The High Court however rejected that argument forming the view of the regulation that it is the use of the phone, while held, for the purpose of a call or other interactive communication that is banned, not all use of the phone.
-However, the court commented that this ruling should not be seen by motorists as a ‘green light’ to make films as they drive – such conduct could still constitute an offence such as careless driving or possibly of dangerous driving, with potentially more serious punishment.
+The High Court formed the view that it is the use of the phone, while held, for the purpose of a call or other interactive communication that is banned, not all use of the phone.
+However, the court commented that this ruling should not be seen by motorists as a "green light" to make films as they drive – such conduct could still constitute an offence such as careless driving or possibly of dangerous driving, with potentially more serious punishment.

 These regulations are confusing and out-dated; drafted in 2003 four years before the release of the iPhone, they only cover a fraction of the functionality of the modern smart phone.
 This ruling therefore could lead to ministers rewriting the laws surrounding phone use.